Appearance

 🛈 Note: rimgo is licensed under the AGPL-3.0, which requires all source code modifications to be published under the same license.

 You will need to use Go 1.16 or later.
 Follow the instructions to install Go.
-If you are using Fedora or Arch Linux, you can use your distribution's package manager to install Go (Debian/Ubuntu may not have up-to-date Go versions).
-Tailwind CLI is also required to build the CSS, and just for running commands.
+If you are using Fedora or Arch Linux, you can use your distribution's package manager to install Go (Debian/Ubuntu may not have up-to-date Go versions). pnpm is also required to build the CSS using Tailwind, and just for running commands.

 To build a binary, use just build.
 This will build a binary that can be used on any distro (for Linux), you can also cross-compile for different architectures and operating systems using the GOARCH and GOOS environment variables.